MaireF597/Project1/README.md

 ## Command Line Arguments

-To choose a password cracking type to run type --choice *the letter representing your choice* --password *password you want to crack* (The password and choice portion are optional as the program will set a default password and password cracking mode if the user does not input arguments)
+To choose a password cracking type to run:\
+ --choice *the letter representing your choice* --password *password you want to crack* (The password and choice portion are optional as the program will set a default password and password cracking mode if the user does not input arguments)

 m = MD5 Hash\